- 1. PLANNING A TRIP TO PARIS

 Paris Points of Interest

 If you are visiting Paris for the first time you will probably want to visit the main Paris Points of Interest.
-The most popular museums and monuments (by the number of visitors) in the city are the following *:
+The top tourist attractions in Paris (by the number of visitors) are the following *:

 Musée du Louvre 8.7M visitors

 Cité des Sciences et de l’Industrie 1.9M visitors

 Tour Montparnasse 1M visitors

 *Latest Published Source: Bilan de l’Activité Touristique de l’Année 2015 by Paris Région

 Lines to visit these Paris top tourist attractions are guaranteed.
 Long lines.
 If you are planning a trip to Paris and you want to visit most of these famous places in Paris you may find convenient to buy a Paris Museum Pass.